 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

-Serious Cardiovascular Risks Advise patients, caregivers, and family members that there is a potential serious cardiovascular risk including sudden death, myocardial infarction, stroke, and hypertension with Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules use.
+Risks to Patients with Serious Cardiac Disease Advise patients that there are potential risks to patients with serious cardiac disease, including sudden death with Mixed Salts of a Single-Entity Amphetamine Product use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see Warnings and Precautions (5.2)].

-Psychiatric Risks Advise patients that Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules, at recommended doses, may cause psychotic or manic symptoms even in patients without prior history of psychotic symptoms or mania [see Warnings and Precautions (5.4)].
+Psychiatric Adverse Reactions Advise patients that Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules, at recommended doses, may cause psychotic or manic symptoms even in patients without prior history of psychotic symptoms or mania [see Warnings and Precautions (5.4)].

-Long-Term Suppression of Growth Advise patients, family members, and caregivers that Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules may cause slowing of growth including weight loss [see Warnings and Precautions (5.5)].
+Long-Term Suppression of Growth in Pediatric Patients Advise patients, family members, and caregivers that Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules may cause slowing of growth including weight loss [see Warnings and Precautions (5.5)].

 Circulation Problems in Fingers and Toes [Peripheral Vasculopathy, Including Raynaud’s Phenomenon] Instruct patients beginning treatment with Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules about the risk of peripheral vasculopathy, including Raynaud’s phenomenon, and associated signs and symptoms: fingers or toes may feel numb, cool, painful, and/or may change from pale, to blue, to red.
 Instruct patients to report to their physician any new numbness, pain, skin color change, or sensitivity to temperature in fingers or toes.
 Instruct patients to call their physician immediately with any signs of unexplained wounds appearing on fingers or toes while taking Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.
 Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients [see Warnings and Precautions (5.6)].